sachinkr91/api-rest-meetings/docs/AuthenticationApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.AuthenticationApi();
+var apiInstance = new BlueJeansMeetingsRestApi.AuthenticationApi();

-var grantRequestPassword = new BlueJeansOnVideoRestApi.GrantRequestPassword(); // GrantRequestPassword | Contains information about the type of grant you are requesting.  **Remember**, the field *grant_type* must be set to *password*.
+var grantRequestPassword = new BlueJeansMeetingsRestApi.GrantRequestPassword(); // GrantRequestPassword | Contains information about the type of grant you are requesting.  **Remember**, the field *grant_type* must be set to *password*.

 var callback = function(error, data, response) {